How to scale your business operations

 What are examples of scaling business?

-Consider McDonald’s – They grew one little drive-in into a worldwide company using a repetitive method for making hamburgers.
-Another classic is Netflix – they went from mailing DVDs to delivering content over the Internet all around the world and didn’t have to grow their staff at the same rate as they did their customer base.
-Software companies like Zoom or Slack exhibit ideal scaling — they can take on millions of new users without needing thousands of new employees.
+Consider McDonald’s - They grew one little drive-in into a worldwide company using a repetitive method for making hamburgers.
+Another classic is Netflix - they went from mailing DVDs to delivering content over the Internet all around the world and did not have to grow their staff at the same rate as they did their customer base.
+Software companies like Zoom or Slack exhibit ideal scaling - they can take on millions of new users without needing thousands of new employees.
 The common theme in all these instances is doing more with the same resources.

 How can you scale up your business?

-Begin with capturing and trying to automate your core processes — this lays a solid, scalable foundation.
-Leverage technology and software as much as possible in order to take repetitive tasks off the table for your team, so that their time is free for the more important issues.
+Begin with capturing and trying to automate your core processes - this lays a solid, scalable foundation.
+Use technology and software as much as possible in order to take repetitive tasks off the table for your team, so that their time is free for the more important issues.
 Create things that function without your constant involvement, e.g., self-service customer support or automated onboarding.
-Concentrate on solutions which are outgrowing your costs – this may be digital products, subscription models or leveraging partnerships to access new channels.
+Concentrate on solutions which are outgrowing your costs - this may be digital products, subscription models or using partnerships to access new channels.

 What is the difference between growth and scaling a business?

-Growth is putting resources on in direct proportion to putting on revenue – not dissimilar to the addition of one new salesperson and one new client.
-Scaling is much smarter — it doesn’t mean having to necessarily hire more people but instead growing the revenue much more than the amount of resources needed.
+Growth is putting resources on in direct proportion to putting on revenue - not dissimilar to the addition of one new salesperson and one new client.
+Scaling is much smarter - it does not mean having to necessarily hire more people but instead growing the revenue much more than the amount of resources needed.
 Well, imagine a software product for which you can receive 1,000 new customers without having to employ 1,000 new workers.
-Growth and scaling are not the same: Growth is linear, scaling is exponential — and that is why tech companies can become so valuable, so quickly.
+Growth and scaling are not the same: Growth is linear, scaling is exponential - and that is why tech companies can become so valuable, so quickly.

 When should I start scaling my business?